a-b-street/docs/book/src/software/ungap_the_map/motivation.md

 Major European and Asian cities have effective mass public transit, and some -- the Netherlands being the most famous example -- have a high percentage of trips done via bicycle.
-The world isn't missing some new technology like autonomous cars; car-centric places have plenty of sources of inspiration for how to design sustainable transportation systems.
+The world isn't missing some new technology like autonomous cars; car-centric places can just look at thes existing places for inspiration on how to design sustainable transportation systems.

 Transitioning away from cars is a very complicated problem, and the solution probably involves land use changes (allowing mixed commercial/residential use to